-Rabbi David Ingber is the founder and Spiritual Director of Romemu, NYC’s Jewish Renewal Community.
+Rabbi David Ingber is the founder and Spiritual Director of Romemu, NYC’s largest Jewish Renewal Community.
 David studied in Orthodox yeshivahs before receiving ordination from Rabbi Zalman Schachter-Shalomi.
 David is a sought-after national and international leader and educator.
 His unique, open-hearted and embodied approach to Jewish teaching has taken him from all along the East Coast, to communities in London, Jerusalem, Aspen, and Montreal.
 He has taught at JTS, Pardes, and Skirball.
 David spent 10 years studying sacred healing art traditions, including Yoga, Shiatsu, Pilates, Gyrotonics, Kung Fu, and Chen school Tai Chi.
 He is also a certified Astrologer.
 Rabbi David promotes a renewed Jewish emphasis on meditative practices and is working for the integration of sacred body practices into mainstream Judaism.

 Jade Netanya Ullmann was most recently the Director of Development, Membership and Outreach for Romemu, the NYC Jewish Renewal center.
 Jade is a 2012 NYC Pipeline Fellow, supporting woman-led for-profit social ventures and has helped the Fetzer Institute develop programs for next generation philanthropists.
 She sits on the board of the Common Fire Foundation, which completed the highest level green building project on the Eastern US.
-Through the Threshold Foundation, she has been concerned with restorative justice, co-existence and community organizing.
+Through the Threshold Foundation, she has been concerned with restorative justice, co-existance and community organizing.
 She is also involved in her family foundation.
 Jade received her BA from Naropa University, where she was an Area Coordinator for Students for a Free Tibet.
 She has been trained as a Be Present facilitator, exploring the issues of race, gender, power and class.
-Jade has is certified as a Yoga & Jewish Spirituality teacher through Isabella Friedman’s 18-month training program.
+Jade has is certified as a Yoga & Jewish Spirituality teacher through Isabella Freedman’s 18-month training program.